Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 12. A domain name is an address that people use on the internet, whether for websites or for email.
 It is a string of characters which usually spells out a word or the name of a company, organization or person.
 For the URL http://ccat.curtin.edu.au/about-us.html the domain name is curtin.edu.au.
 13. TLD refers to the last segment of a domain name, or the part that follows immediately after the period.
 TLDs are classified into two categories: generic TLDs (gTLD) and country-code TLDs (ccTLD).
 Examples of some common TLDs include .com (commercial businesses), .org (organizations), .net (network organizations), .gov (U.S. government agencies), .edu (educational facilities like universities), .ca (Canada), and .au (Australia).
 14. Webometric Analyst is a free software program that uses URL citations or title mentions to produce network diagrams, link impact reports, and web environment networks.
 It mainly uses Bing’s API.
 See http://lexiurl.wlv.ac.uk/.
 Thelwall, M. (2017).
 Web indicators for research evaluation: A practical guide.
 San Rafael, CA: Morgan & Claypool. https://doi.org/10.2200/S00733ED1V01Y201609ICR052
+15. Ozaygen, A., Montgomery, L., Neylon, C. (2020) Data for: More Readers in More Places: The benefits of open access for scholarly books.
+Zenodo, https://doi.org/10.5281/zenodo.4018842
+16. Ozyagen, A., Neylon, C., Huang, C.K.
+(2020) Code for: More Readers in More Places: The benefits of open access for scholarly books.
+Zenodo, https://doi.org/10.5281/zenodo.4019215